‘Sexual Violence, Medicine, and Psychiatry’

 Wellcome Trust Investigator Award

-Joanna Bourke has been awarded a five-year Investigator Award by the Wellcome Trust to work on “Sexual Violence, Medicine, and Science”.
+Joanna Bourke has been awarded a five-year Investigator Award by the Wellcome Trust to work on “Sexual Violence, Medicine, and Psychiatry”.
 She will start in October 2018.
 There will be three post-docs and two PhD scholarships associated with the project, together with opportunities to engage with the public.
 We particularly welcome collaborations with medics, rape crisis centres, and other interested parties.

 About the project